The Corvus Consort is a vocal ensemble based in the UK.

 For Christmas 2020, the Corvus Consort commissioned twelve of the UK’s most exciting young composers to write miniature works for a choir of twelve voices based on the well-known song The Twelve Days of Christmas, as part of a festive project entitled “Twelve Composers Composing”.
 The resulting works were premiered in twelve short videos released online throughout the Twelve Days of Christmas.

 Since making its first appearance in Devon in September 2018, the Consort has enjoyed performances at the Kings Lynn Festival, Borough Theatre Abergavenny and Merton College Chapel in Oxford, as well as several more concerts across the Westcountry.
-Future engagements include Simonsbath Festival, a Christmas concert for the Lamberhurst Music Society, and planned performances at Buckfast Abbey and Clifton Cathedral.
+Future engagements include Winchfield Festival with the Ferio Saxophone Quartet, Simonsbath Festival with Music on the Edge, a Christmas concert for the Lamberhurst Music Society, and planned performances at Buckfast Abbey and Clifton Cathedral.